Greeks strike over government's "starvation" budget

 "Enough is enough.
 We have taken to the streets to say that this budget is an austerity budget -- a starvation budget -- which must not be passed," Christos Kiosis, a union chief at Athens water utility EYDAP, told NET TV.

 A series of strikes this year have added to the debt-choked country's troubles.
-A 48-hour stoppage in October degenerated into violence with clashes between rival groups and police but Thursday's rallies ended peacefully without incident.
+A 48-hour stoppage in October degenerated into violence with clashes between rival groups and police.

-The sour public mood over austerity has been tempered by knowledge that elections are around the corner in February, after former Prime Minister George Papandreou was forced to relinquish power last month.

 Shops and businesses in central Athens were open, but public services faced disruption.
 Piraeus port, the country's largest, was affected while trains, buses and trams halted services in the morning ahead of further stoppages in the evening.